 You can set up automatic bill pay through your own bank’s online system.
 The only information you need is the church’s name (All Souls Church Unitarian) and address (1500 Harvard St NW, Washington DC 20009).
 The church pays no fees on automatic payments from your bank (a great help, as the church currently pays about $25,000 in credit card processing fees each year).

 You can set up automatic payments using a credit card or bank account number through the church’s database system.
 The church does pay fees on these automatic payments (and is very happy to do so if this is the most convenient payment method for you).
-If you already have automatic payments set up this way, you should make sure to extend the end date out to the end of 2017.

 How can I learn more specifics about the All Souls budget?